Attract: Focuses on attracting visitors to your website.

 Whether you’re searching for inbound marketing advice in general or piecing together your They Ask, You Answer approach, the inbound marketing funnel can help guide you along the four stages of the inbound marketing methodology: attract, convert, close, and delight.

-The inbound marketing funnel visually represents the active research process (or stages) someone goes through leading up to a purchase.
+The flowchart above shows how the inbound marketing funnel works.
+It visually represents the active research process (or stages) someone goes through leading up to a purchase.
 The inbound methodologymarketing team can use this strategy to help attract visitors to your website, convert them into qualified leads, close sales, and delight customers.

 If you’re familiar with the generic marketing and sales funnel, the inbound marketing funnel follows a similar model.
 And more recently, Brian Halligan, the co-founder of HubSpot, created a different model: the inbound marketing flywheel.
 This approach works to align your entire business strategy around delivering an exceptional customer experience.